The Lake Minnewanka route 6 buses operate throughout the Summer season.

 Where does the route go?

-The Minnewanka Route 6 will travel from downtown Banff to Lake Minnewanka via the Lake Minnewanka Road.
-Stops along with way will include Cascade Ponds, Cascade Overflow Parking, Johnson Lake Road, Two Jack Lakeside Campground, Two Jack Main Campground, Two Jack Day Use Area, and finally Lake Minnewanka.
-The bus will then continue back to Banff with a stop at Lower Bankhead and the Cascade Ponds stop.
-The routing returns to Banff via the Norquay Exit, with stops at the Banff Train Station and the Banff High School.
-See here for a detailed route and bus stop map.
+The Minnewanka Route 6 travel froms downtown Banff to Lake Minnewanka via the Lake Minnewanka Road.
+Stops along with way will include Cascade Ponds, Johnson Lake, Two Jack Lakeside Campground, Two Jack Main Campground, Two Jack Day Use Area, and finally Lake Minnewanka.
+The bus will then continue back to Banff along the same route on its way to Banff with stops at Johnson Lake, and the Banff High School.

 Where can I find a schedule?